loco-philippe/ntv-pandas/README.md

 ```
 # installation

-`ntv-pandas` itself is a pure Python package.
-It can be installed with pip
+`ntv-pandas` itself is a pure Python package maintained on [ntv-pandas github repository](https://github.com/loco-philippe/ntv-pandas).

+It can be installed with `pip`.

     pip install ntv-pandas

 dependency:
-- `json-ntv` support the NTV format,
+- `json-ntv`: support the NTV format,
-- `shapely` for the location data,
+- `shapely`: for the location data,
+- `pandas`

 # roadmap